StackExchange/dnscontrol/documentation/adding-new-rtypes-rdata.md

 Here's the longer version:

-Here's how they work:

 * Each element of `items[]` is an interface.
 It can be any type.
 Go needs us to tell us what type to expect when accessing it.
 It can't guess for us.
 This isn't Python!
 * We tell Go it is a string by referring to it as `items[1].(string)`.
-This is called a "type assertion" because we are asserting the type, since Go can't guess it for us.
+This is called a "type assertion" because we are asserting the type instead of allowing Go to figure it out. (because it can't)
 * This works great, except there's a catch: We we assert wrong, the code will panic.
+If we write `item[3].(uint16)` and the data is a `string`, the code will panic at run-time.
 That's why we have to trust `PaveArgs` to do the right thing.
 * Wait!
-If Go can't guess the type, how does it know it is wrong?
-Well, it does know.
+If Go can't guess the type, how does it know when we are wrong?
+Ah ha!
+It does know.
 An interface stores both the value and the type.
 Therefore it can check if we've asserted the wrong type.
 However, it can't generate code that works for all types.
 The type assertion tells the code generator what to do.
 * The Pave Pattern is something I created for DNSControl to make it easier to work with interfaces.
 You won't see it elsewhere.
-Most projects make you do all the work yourself.
 * To learn more about Go's type assertions and "type switches", a good tutorial is here: [https://rednafi.com/go/type_assertion_vs_type_switches/](https://rednafi.com/go/type_assertion_vs_type_switches/)

 ```go